 About this place

-The Bicentennial Tree is now open for climbing to the 20-metre platform.
+The Bicentennial Tree is now open for climbing to the first platform which is 20m above the forest floor.

-The Dave Evans Bicentennial Tree is the tallest of two fire lookout trees that are open to the public in the Pemberton area.
-It was pegged in 1988 as part of Australia’s bicentennial celebrations.
+The Bicentennial Tree was pegged in 1988 as part of Australia’s bicentennial celebrations.
 Although it was built for visitors to climb and appreciate, it has been used on occasions as a fire lookout when the aircraft were unable to fly.

 Safety information